Course guide of Political Systems in the Maghreb (21211F1)

 1. Identification of national and international dimensions in the Tunsian, Libyan , Moroccan, Algerian and Mauritanian political processes.

-2. Identification of political, economic, social, religious and geopolitical dimensions in the Tunsian, Libyan , Moroccan, Algerian and Mauritanian political processes.
+2. Identification of political, economic, social, and religious dimensions in the Tunsian, Libyan , Moroccan, Algerian and Mauritanian political processes.

-4. Identificación of regimes, regime changes and changes within the regime in the Tunsian, Libyan , Moroccan, Algerian and Mauritanian political processes.
+3. Identificación of regimes, regime changes and changes within the regime in the Tunisian, Libyan , Moroccan, Algerian and Mauritanian political processes.

 Detailed syllabus